-When families call to see if Venture Academy can help their troubled youth, they always want to tell their story and it’s always a story of desperation, says executive director Gordon Hay.
+When families call to see if Venture Academy can help their troubled youth, they always want to tell their story and it’s always a story of desperation, says the executive director.

 Many have tried all kinds of other treatment programs to no avail.

-“Parents have had a history of sending their kids to the U.S.,” for this particular kind of residential treatment, Gordon says.
+“Parents have had a history of sending their kids to the U.S.,” for this particular kind of residential treatment, he says.

-Venture Academy operates as what Gordon calls a social-mission business.
+Venture Academy operates as what he calls a social-mission business.
 The organization’s No. 1 priority is to help troubled teens make and sustain positive changes.

-The business model seems to have been the right choice for Venture Academy, both in terms of speed of development and effectiveness, Gordon says.
+The business model seems to have been the right choice for Venture Academy, both in terms of speed of development and effectiveness, he says.

 “All I wanted to do was provide services for a client population that I thought needed Venture Academy,” he says.